icukovic/gingerbill.org-source/content/article/2019-02-01-memory-allocation-strategies-001.md

 * **Permanent Allocation**: Memory that is never freed until the end of the program.
 This memory is persistent during program lifetime.

-* **Transient Allocation**: Memory that is cycle-based lifetime.
+* **Transient Allocation**: Memory that has a cycle-based lifetime.
 This memory only persists for the "cycle" and is freed at the end of this cycle.
 An example of a cycle could be a frame within a graphical program (e.g. a game) or an update loop.

 * **Scratch/Temporary Allocation**: Short lived, quick memory that I just want to allocate and forget about.
 A common case for this is when I want to generate a string and output it to a log.